ravi-ojha/ravi-ojha.github.io/_posts/2013-06-02-cpp-python-code-to-find-gcd-of-a-list-of-numbers.md

  - `gcd(2, 10) = 2`, now we have `[2]`, hence our answer is `2`.

-Python implementation for GCD of a list of numbers:
+## Python implementation to find GCD of a list of numbers:

 {% highlight python %}
 def gcd(a, b):